 Once you have it loosely sectioned, apply more gel and hair spray to secure sections into a point.
 Hair should take a spiky form relatively easily, especially synthetic strands.
 Synthetic wigs are oftentimes chosen for cosplay looks because they are typically stiffer in construction and can hold a style well.

-We have published several articles about different cosplay wigs and how to style them.
+We have published several buying guides and info articles about different cosplay wigs.

 - Best Khaleesi Wigs